About Kenn Williamson

 This site is organized around the major chapters of my story.
 You can read straight through or jump to what interests you:

-• Theology & Practice : Mimetic theory, the non-sacrificial reading of the Gospel, and what Christian anarchism actually means
+- Theology & Practice : Mimetic theory, the non-sacrificial reading of the Gospel, and what Christian Voluntarism actually means

 A Note on Tone

 I'm usually pretty reserved about myself until someone asks.
 Then I'm open, maybe too open.
 This is the forum for that openness.
 You'll find vulnerability here, but not oversharing.
-Honesty about struggles, but not glorification of them.
-Self-criticism balanced with recognition of growth.
-And throughout it all, an attempt to point toward something bigger than myself: toward the Kingdom, toward love, toward truth.
+I'm honest about my struggles without dwelling on them, and self-critical without losing sight of how far I've come.
+Throughout it all, I'm trying to point toward something bigger than myself: toward God, toward love, toward truth.

 Welcome to the story.
 It's still being written.